lojzezust/lars_evaluator/README.md

 This is the evaluator code for the paper "LaRS: A Diverse Panoptic Maritime Obstacle Detection Dataset and Benchmark" presented at ICCV 2023.
 It can be used to evaluate **semantic segmentation** and **panoptic segmentation** predictions with the LaRS ground-truth annotations.

-Currently only the GT of the *validation* set is publicly available.
+Currently only the GT of the *training* and *validation* sets is publicly available.
 For evaluation on the LaRS test set, please submit your submissions through [our evaluation server](https://macvi.org).

 ## Setup